Opetushallitus/ehoks/README.md

 Or you can always skip runnign Redis with leaving `REDIS_URL` environment variable or `:redis-url` cofigure option nil.

+### Development routes

+Application supports creating JSON-files for returning dummy data.
+Place files in `resource/dev/dev-routes` folder.
+Files are matched with translating uri to filename.
+For example `/hello/world` translates to `hello_world.json`.
+For security reasons only files in `dev-routes` folders are read.
+Dummy data routes works only when running development server.

 ## Configuration

 Default configuration file is `config/default.edn`.
 You may override these